KandidatarbeteSubatFys/TransferFrom2018To2019/README.md

 DataGeneration - Contains necessary scripts to extract data for the neural networks from root files into text files.

 FinalizedScriptsAndPrograms - Contains programs that was used in the end of our project to generate the results in the report.
-                          We do not guarantee any user-friendly experience in this directory. **Will be updated with more programs /2019-01-20)**
+                          We do not guarantee any user-friendly experience in this directory. **Will be updated with more programs soon /2019-01-20)**

 Kebnekaise - Contains scripts on how to submit scripts to the computing centre Kebnekaise.